Home / Blog / AI vs Human Writing: Which Is Better?

 2. Emotions and Culture

 AI struggles to understand feelings and cultural stuff.
-Sometimes, the writing feels a bit cold and might miss the human touch.
+Sometimes, the writing feels cold and might miss the human touch.
 AI also doesn’t get our jokes or the things humans care about.

 3. Wrong Information